-(I) Collection of unpaid assessments;

-(II) Handling of conflicts of interest involving board members, which policies, procedures, and rules and regulations must include, at a minimum, the criteria described in subsection (4) of this section;

-(III) Conduct of meetings, which may refer to applicable provisions of the nonprofit code or other recognized rules and principles;

-(IV) Enforcement of covenants and rules, including notice and hearing procedures and the schedule of fines;

-(V) Inspection and copying of association records by unit owners;

-(VI) Investment of reserve funds;

-(VII) Procedures for the adoption and amendment of policies, procedures, and rules;

-(VIII) Procedures for addressing disputes arising between the association and unit owners; and

-(IX) When the association has a reserve study prepared for the portions of the community maintained, repaired, replaced, and improved by the association; whether there is a funding plan for any work recommended by the reserve study and, if so, the projected sources of funding for the work; and whether the reserve study is based on a physical analysis and financial analysis.
-For the purposes of this subparagraph (IX), an internally conducted reserve study shall be sufficient.

-(1.7) (a) With regard to a unit owner's delinquency in paying assessments, fines, or fees, an association shall:

-(I) First contact the unit owner to alert the unit owner of the delinquency before taking action in relation to the delinquency pursuant to subsection (1.7)(a)(II) of this section and shall maintain a record of any contacts, including information regarding the type of communication used to contact the unit owner and the date and time that the contact was made.
-Any contacts that a community association manager or a property management company makes on behalf of an association pursuant to this subsection (1.7)(a) is deemed a contact made by the association and not by a debt collector as defined in section 5-16-103 (9).
+- (I) Collection of unpaid assessments; - (II) Handling of conflicts of interest involving board members, which policies, procedures, and rules and regulations must include, at a minimum, the criteria described in subsection (4) of this section; - (III) Conduct of meetings, which may refer to applicable provisions of the nonprofit code or other recognized rules and principles; - (IV) Enforcement of covenants and rules, including notice and hearing procedures and the schedule of fines; - (V) Inspection and copying of association records by unit owners; - (VI) Investment of reserve funds; - (VII) Procedures for the adoption and amendment of policies, procedures, and rules; - (VIII) Procedures for addressing disputes arising between the association and unit owners; and - (IX) When the association has a reserve study prepared for the portions of the community maintained, repaired, replaced, and improved by the association; whether there is a funding plan for any work recommended by the reserve study and, if so, the projected sources of funding for the work; and whether the reserve study is based on a physical analysis and financial analysis.
+For the purposes of this subparagraph (IX), an internally conducted reserve study shall be sufficient. - (1.7) (a) With regard to a unit owner's delinquency in paying assessments, fines, or fees, an association shall: - (I) First contact the unit owner to alert the unit owner of the delinquency before taking action in relation to the delinquency pursuant to subsection (1.7)(a)(II) of this section and shall maintain a record of any contact, including information regarding the type of communication used to contact the unit owner and the date and time that the contact was made.
+Any contact that a community association manager or a property management company makes on behalf of an association pursuant to this subsection (1.7)(a) is deemed a contact made by the association and not by a debt collector as defined in section 5-16-103 (9).
 A unit owner may identify another person to serve as a designated contact for the unit owner to be contacted on the unit owner's behalf for purposes of this subsection (1.7)(a)(I).
 A unit owner may also notify the association if the unit owner prefers that correspondence and notices from the association be made in a language other than English.
 If a preference is not indicated, the association shall send the correspondence and notices in English.
-The unit owner and the unit owner's designated contact must receive the same correspondence and notices anytime communications are sent out; except that the unit owner must receive the correspondence and notices in the language for which the unit owner has indicated a preference, if any.
+The unit owner and the unit owner's designated contact must receive the same correspondence and notices any time communications are sent out; except that the unit owner must receive the correspondence and notices in the language for which the unit owner has indicated a preference, if any.
 An association may determine the manner in which a unit owner may identify a designated contact.
-In contacting the unit owner or a designated contact, an association shall send the same type of notice of delinquency required to be sent pursuant to subsection (5)(a)(V) of this section, including sending it by certified mail, return receipt requested, and physically post a copy of the notice of delinquency at the unit owner's unit.
-In addition, the association shall contact the unit owner by one of the following means:
+In contacting the unit owner or a designated contact, an association shall send the same type of notice of delinquency required to be sent pursuant to subsection (5)(a)(V) of this section, including sending it by certified mail, return receipt requested.
+In addition, the association shall contact the unit owner or designated contact by two of the following means: - (A) Telephone call to a telephone number that the association has on file because the unit owner or designated contact has provided the number to the association.
+If the association attempts to contact the unit owner or designated contact by telephone but is unable to contact the unit owner or designated contact, the association shall, if possible, leave a voice message for the unit owner or designated contact.